jimmyangel/rikitrakilambda/README.md

 # RikiTrakiWS (AWS Edition)

-This repository contains the code for the web services supporting [RikiTraki](https://www.rikitraki.com), an outdoor activities log web application.
+This repository contains the code for the web services supporting RikiTraki, an outdoor activities log web application.
-The public Web Services and database are now hosted entirely in **Amazon Web Services (AWS)**.
+The public Web Services and database are hosted entirely in **Amazon Web Services (AWS)**.
 Data is maintained in DynamoDB and S3, with Lambda functions providing a secure, schema‑validated CRUD interface via REST APIs.

 ## Hosting & Deployment